 "What are you saying?"
 She blurted.
 "It's... it's only been..."

-He turned his head, then, his deep blue eyes connecting with hers in a piercing gaze.
+He turned his head, then, his dark eyes connecting with hers in a piercing gaze.
 "You probably think it was a dream.
 It wasn't."
 She turned her head away, unable to look at him as he continued.
 A twist of anxiety formed in her stomach; knowing instinctively he was right but fearing that truth.
 "I'm sure you remember," he said, his calm voice utterly serious.
 "What originally happened yesterday, when you came to the office after school.
 What our parting was."

 She winced slightly.
 Of course she remembered.
 But it hadn't actually happened—right?
 "I..
 I don't know what you're talking about."